-- Olive Oil – contains vitamin E, antioxidant, assists in cell repair and preventing cell damage, soothing, healing
+- Olive Oil – contains vitamin E, supports a healthy immune system, assists in cellular health, soothing, healing

-- Organic Coconut Oil – antioxidant, antibacterial, fights free radical damage and long term signs of aging, leaves skin soft and supple
+- Organic Coconut Oil – support a healthy immune system, helps with wrinkles associate with aging, leaves skin soft and supple

 - Essential Oils (if desired)